Redawt/f4-frost-guide/narrowlo.md

 - (Put all mods here that patch a certain mod for FROST)

-#### 8. Frost Cell Fixes (FCF)
+#### 8. Weather Mods
 {: .hili}
+Weather mods need to be loaded here.
+Notes:
+- The Automatic Load Order checker below does not know which mods are weather mods, and therefore might complain.
+You can ignore the load order checker in such cases.
+Certain Weather mods are esm files and can't be loaded here.
+In that case they need to be loaded at the top of the load order (see rule 1), and require a patch for FROST that needs to be loaded here.
+- NACX does not need a patch for FROST anymore and needs to be loaded at the top of the load order

+#### 9. Frost Cell Fixes (FCF)
+{: .hili}

-No other files should come after the FCF .esp files.
-The ONLY two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
-The two exceptions must be loaded after the FCF files.
+No other files should come after the FCF .esp files, except very special mods (mods that regenerate precombines/previs related things).
+Two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
+These two exceptions must be loaded after the FCF files.
 If you don't follow these rules, bad things will happen!
 The FCF_Main.esp and FCF_Previsibines.esp must come first, and in the same order as below.
 After those two plugins all other FCF plugins must be loaded.